bobbyleeacn/flicks/README.md

 1) Flatlist onEndReached prop triggers twice on iOS because of the 'bounce' effect. https://github.com/facebook/react-native/issues/14015  Fix is work in progress.

-2) HomeScreen component should be separated into own file.
+2) App Class and HomeScreen class need to be separated into different files.

+3) 'HomeScreen' should be broken up into 'MovieList' component which will be reusable for both NowPlayingScreen and TopRatedScreen.
+The fetchData() method needs to be updated with an additional parameter to access different API endpoints to accomodate 'Now Playing' vs 'Top Rated' fetches.